Michael Pineda: Professional career

+Seattle Mariners

 Minor leagues (2005–2010)

 Pineda signed with the Seattle Mariners of Major League Baseball (MLB) at age 16 on December 12, 2005.
 He received a $35,000 signing bonus.
 Pineda made his professional debut with the Mariners of the Rookie-level Dominican Summer League (DSL) in 2006, pitching to a 2–1 win–loss record with a 0.44 earned run average (ERA), allowing only one earned run all season.
 In 2007, he had a 6–1 record with a 2.29 ERA in regular action for the DSL Mariners.
 Pineda pitched for the Wisconsin Timber Rattlers of the Class-A Midwest League in 2008 and had an 8–6 record with a 1.95 ERA.
 Opponents had a batting average of .216 against Pineda.
 He led the Seattle farm system in ERA, opponent average and strikeouts (128).
 Baseball America rated Pineda as the Mariners' tenth best prospect while the Mariners organization named him their Minor League Pitcher of the Year.
 Wisconsin pitching coach Jaime Navarro became Pineda's mentor.

 Pineda battled injuries during the 2009 season, missing most of the year due to elbow strain.
 He was 4–2 with a 2.84 ERA for the High Desert Mavericks of the Class A-Advanced California League while healthy and threw three shutout innings for the Mariners of the Rookie-level Arizona League.
 He struck out 52 in 47 1/3 innings pitched (IP) for the year.

 Before the 2010 season, Baseball America ranked Pineda as the Mariners' sixth best prospect.
 Back in good health in 2010, Pineda was 8–1 with a 2.22 ERA for the West Tenn Diamond Jaxx of the Class-AA Southern League with 78 strikeouts and 17 walks in 77 IP and 3–3 with a 4.76 ERA for the Tacoma Rainiers of the Class-AAA Pacific Coast League with 76 strikeouts and 17 walks in 62 1/3 IP.
 The Mariners front office ended his season when he reached 140 IP as a precaution against injury.
 The Mariners again named Pineda their Minor League Pitcher of the Year in 2010, and he was a finalist for the USA Today Minor League Player of the Year.

 Baseball America rated Pineda as the second best prospect in the Mariners' system before the 2011 season.
 Baseball America also rated him the sixteenth best prospect in all of baseball.